SvrAdityaReddy/RTOS/Assignment_4/shared_memory/Readme.md

 ```

-When we are using above api calls we should link -lrt while compiling
+When we are using above api calls we should link -lrt while compiling.

 There might be inconsistency when data is read by child process and data is written by parent process in shared memory location.
 To counter this, we use semaphores.
 In linux there are two kind of semaphores namely System V, POSIX.
 Here we will use POSIX semaphores.
 The following api calls are used.